The free group does not have the finite cover property: Introduction

 As a matter of fact the two statements are equivalent assuming stability.
 For a discussion of these notions we refer the reader to section \ref{ModelTheory}.

-Our main theorem provides model theorists with strong tools to study the model theory of the free group.
-We expect many applications esoteric to model theory but we also believe that this will be the first step towards applications of model theory to geometric group theory.

 The paper is structured as follows.
 Sections \ref{ModelTheory} and \ref{Geometry} serve as introductions to model theory and geometric group theory respectively.
 The purpose is to quickly introduce readers lacking some of these backgrounds to the notions and tools that we will use.
 Needless to say the treatment is by no means complete.
 The central notions in section \ref{ModelTheory} will be the model theoretic imaginaries and the finite cover property.
 In section \ref{Geometry} we will start by explaining Bass-Serre theory, which will be also useful for fixing the vocabulary for later use.
-Then we will pass to generalizations of Bass-Serre theory to actions of groups on real trees and Rips' machine.
+Then we will pass to actions of groups on real trees.
 These notions will dominate the core of our proofs.

 In section \ref{LimitGroups} we define limit groups using the Bestvina-Paulin method (as they were originally defined in \cite{Sel1}), a tool that will prove useful throughout the paper.
-We will continue with the presentation of solid limit groups and we will finish this section with the theorem of Sela bounding the number of ``strictly solid families'' of morphisms associated to a solid limit group.
+We will continue with the presentation of solid limit groups and we will finish this section with the theorem of Sela bounding the number of {\em strictly solid families} of morphisms associated to a solid limit group.
 The previously mentioned theorem, which is Theorem \ref{BoundSolid} in our paper, lies behind our main idea.

-In section \ref{TSFT} we define towers and test sequences on them.
-The material here is an alternative presentation of the content in \cite{Sel2}.
-With the notion of a tower we try to ``catch'' in a more abstract form the notion of a ``completed well-structured MR resolution'' for a limit group.
-We are influenced by the definition of ``hyperbolic towers'' in \cite{PerinElementary}.
-We then refer to the work of Sela for the definition of a test sequence (for a tower) and we finish this section with abstracting some properties of test sequences that will be enough for our purposes.
+In section \ref{TSFT} we present the notion of a {\em tower} and the notion of a {\em test sequence}.
+A tower can be thought of as a group constructed geometrically in a certain fashion, and a test sequence is a sequence of morphisms, defined on a tower, satisfying some combinatorial axioms.

 Section \ref{CoreMaterial} is the core of our paper.
 Here is where all the technical results are proved.
 In brief, the idea is that we are able to say something about an element that lives in a tower provided that we know the behavior of its images under a test sequence for the tower.